jxmono/login-providers/README.md

  - Strigify info value if it is an object
  - `*` for showing the entire account object
  - Custom scopes defined in secrets
+ - Some syntax changes and comments
+ - Replaced `classes` object name with `ui`.

 ### v0.1.0
  - Initial release